 If the customer And Then Has a CRS designation and is not DD.
 Does not have other insurance coverage.
-The AHCCCS health plan is responsible for coverage of the CRS condition.
-Uses private insurance or Medicare for treatment of the CRS condition The AHCCCS health plan is responsible for any deductibles and copayments remaining after payment by private insurance or Medicare.
+The AHCCCS Complete Care (ACC) plan is responsible for coverage of the CRS condition.
+Uses private insurance or Medicare for treatment of the CRS condition TheAHCCCS Complete Care (ACC) plan is responsible for any deductibles and copayments remaining after payment by private insurance or Medicare.
 Has a CRS designation and is DD.
 Does not have other insurance coverage.
 The DDD health plan is responsible for coverage of the CRS condition.
 Uses private insurance or Medicare for treatment of the CRS condition The DDD health plan is responsible for any deductibles and copayments remaining after payment by private insurance or Medicare.

-Division of Developmental Disability (DDD) The ALTCS program contractor for all developmentally disabled persons statewide.
+Term Definition Division of Developmental Disability (DDD) The ALTCS program contractor for all developmentally disabled persons statewide.
 DDD is responsible for: Providing a variety of services to persons who have specific disabilities; Making eligibility determinations for DDD services on referrals from ALTCS; and Screening and referring developmentally disabled participants to AHCCCS for an ALTCS eligibility determination.